-Around this time, Hollywood was also seeing the arrival of the House Un-American Activities Committee which would begin to search and investigate for suspected Communists on their own.
+Around this time, Hollywood was also seeing the arrival of the House Un-American Activities Committee which would begin to search for and investigate for suspected Communists on its own.

 On the list was none other than director Frank Capra, who had provided Stewart with his break-out role in Mr. Smith Goes to Washington.

 Years earlier, Capra had signed a Communist Party election petition, and HUAC believed that his films critiqued capitalism.

 The director himself said, “I had become jaundiced about the capitalistic system–working for [Columbia studio head] Harry Cohn will do that.
 I could see the virtues of the Communist system, but what stained it was the poor standard of living the Soviet people endured.”

 Stewart was tasked with looking into Capra – something the actor didn’t do, despite misleading the FBI into believing he was.
 For Jimmy, his director friend was a true American.

 In fact, later when Capra was presented with formal charges, Stewart not only wrote to the Defense Department but went to Hoover himself.